khumph/thesis/notes/r1-c1-notes.md

 # 1.7 History

-We define a reinforcement learning method as any ef- fective way of solving reinforcement learning problems
+We define a reinforcement learning method as any effective way of solving reinforcement learning problems

-credit assignment problem: how do you ditribute credit for a success among the many decisiion that produced it
+credit assignment problem: how do you distribute credit for a success among the many decisions that produced it

 missing from supervised learning - drive to achieve some result from the environment, to control the environment toward desired ends and away from undesired ends.
 This is the essential idea of trial-and-error learning.

-local reinforcement - subcomponents ofan overall learning system could reinforce one another
+local reinforcement - subcomponents of an overall learning system could reinforce one another

-generalized reinforcement - every component (neuron) views all of its inputs in reinforcemtn terms excittatory inputs as rewards, inhibatory inputs ad punishments
+generalized reinforcement - every component (neuron) views all of its inputs in reinforcement terms excitatory inputs as rewards, inhibitory inputs ad punishments

-uncanny similarity between the behavior of temporal-di↵erence algorithms and the activity of dopamine producing neurons in the brain
+uncanny similarity between the behavior of temporal-difference algorithms and the activity of dopamine producing neurons in the brain